• Skip to secondary menu

 • Work at Home Mum

-You are here: Home / Work at Home Mum / The Problems with Working From Home with a Toddler
+You are here: Home / Work at Home Mum / Working From Home with a Toddler

 Last week I unexpectedly had my 8 year old at home with me.
 I work from home so It was a work day for me so I had things I needed to get done.
 We muddled along fine, with him doing some Lego and watching a movie.
-The experience made me think about how different it was to when I was trying to get my work done around a toddler.
+The experience made me think about how different it was to when I was working from home with a toddler.

 “Mummy, look at this leaf I’ve found”, “Mummy, can I have a snack?”
 “Mummy, I can’t reach my blocks” “Mummy, look at this bogey I’ve just picked”.
 Between showing you everything they’ve done (including the things you’d definitely rather not see) and their physical inability to do things for themselves, it seems impossible to work undisturbed for more than about two minutes at a time.